-Black Line Rasbora (Rasbora borapetensis) Fish Species Profile
+Black Line Rasbora (Rasbora borapetensis) Species Profile & Care Guide

 The Blackline Rasbora is a robust, hardy, peaceful fish which can be housed with other temperate species.
 These fish are relatively widespread and prefer slow-moving water and a heavily planted aquarium.

 This species of Rasbora is a true schooling fish and can always be seen in a tight school, darting back and forth in the middle and upper regions of an aquarium.

 The Blackline Rasbora is streamlined, silver in colour and sports a dark brown to black, mid-lateral stripe leading from the gill opening to the front of the caudal fin base.
 Above that line is a gold bar and the caudal fin is a bright red colour.

 |Other Names||Red-tailed Rasbora, Bora Bora Rasbora, Brilliant Rasbora, Borapet Rasbora|

 |Difficulty||Beginner - Intermediate|

 |Temperature||71 - 79 ℉ (21.7 - 26.1 ℃)|

 You can find Blackline Rasboras in the great Mekong and Chao Phraya River, as well as the Mae Klong in western Thailand.
 They have also been reported in Cambodia, Laos, Vietnam, Peninsular Malaysia and China.